kashishjmsc25-ui/ELibrary_Backend/README.md

 ```text
 elibrary
 ```
-My .env contains a local PostgreSQL DATABASE_URL.
+**Note:** My .env contains a local PostgreSQL DATABASE_URL.
 When running this project on another system, please update DATABASE_URL with your own PostgreSQL database credentials and database name.
 The rest of the environment variables can be configured according to your setup.

 ### 4. Run database migrations